Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 - Deeper plumbing issue: Water backs up even when the disposal runs normally

 Connecticut homeowners with septic systems face additional considerations.
-A struggling disposal might indicate that your septic tank is nearing capacity—a situation that requires professional evaluation before it becomes an emergency.
-If you're experiencing repeated jams, it's wise to book a service call before a minor inconvenience becomes a major repair.
+A struggling disposal might signal that your septic tank is nearing capacity—a situation that needs professional evaluation before it becomes an emergency.
+If you're experiencing repeated jams, it's wise to book a service call before a minor inconvenience turns into a major repair.

 Prevention Protocol for Holiday Cooking

 A little preparation goes a long way toward avoiding garbage disposal jams during the busiest cooking days of the year.
-MY APPLIANCE Repair technicians recommend this pre-holiday checklist:
+Our technicians at MY APPLIANCE Repair recommend this simple pre-holiday checklist:

 Before the Holiday